Whistleblowers pay price even as China vows to fight corruption

 In January, the Central Discipline Inspection Commission, the party's anti-corruption authority, said it welcomed public participation in fighting corruption if people used their real names on the Internet.

-"Any real-name whistleblowing report will be prioritized and will be given a timely response", Cui Shaopeng, the commission's spokesman, told a news conference at the time.
+"Any real-name whistleblowing report will be prioritised and will be given a timely response", Cui Shaopeng, the commission's spokesman, told a news conference at the time.

 Authorities have investigated some online accusations since then and jailed several low-level officials.